Alka-Seltzer Plus Flu/Body Side Effects

-Note: This page contains information about the side effects of acetaminophen / dextromethorphan / pseudoephedrine.
-Some of the dosage forms included on this document may not apply to the brand name Alka-Seltzer Plus Flu/Body.
+Note: This document contains side effect information about acetaminophen / dextromethorphan / pseudoephedrine.
+Some dosage forms listed on this page may not apply to the brand name Alka-Seltzer Plus Flu/Body.

 For Healthcare Professionals